miekg/dreck/README.md

 yields in an (unwanted?) disclosure because the final command being run is `/bin/cat /etc/resolv.conf /etc/passwd`.
 In other words be careful of what commands you white list.

-Dreck enforces a very restrictive white list on the allowed characters in the command.
+*dreck* enforces a very restrictive white list on the allowed characters in the command.
 The white list currently is this regular expression: `^[-a-zA-Z0-9 ./]+$`.
 Note that two dots in a row is not allowed.